Multiloop functional renormalization group approach to quantum spin systems: Method

-The Katanin truncation in Eq.~\eqref{2Pgeneral} amounts to a replacement of the single-scale propagator in the $\Gam$ flow with a $\Lambda$-derivative of the full propagator i.e.

-In this form, the pf-FRG equations become equivalent to mean-field gap equations in the limit of large spin length $S$, where they collapse to a mere resummation of RPA diagrams, as well as large dimension of the spin algebra $N$ \cite{LargeS, BuessenThesis}, where only particle-hole diagrams remain.
+in the $\Gam$ flow.
+In this form, the pf-FRG equations become equivalent to mean-field gap equations in the limit of large spin length $S$, where they collapse to a mere resummation of RPA diagrams, as well as large dimension of the spin algebra $N$ \cite{LargeS, BuessenThesis}, where only crossed particle-hole diagrams remain. \\ Transitions into phases with broken symmetries become visible in pf-FRG by an instability (indicated by a kink, cusp or divergence) in the flowing spin-spin correlation